-Finally, they showed that HIV carrier of alpha-beta-4 7 migrated to intestinal tissue in mice (which have MAdCAM1 compatible), whereas HIV without alpha-beta-4 7 not.
-The same alpha-beta-4 7 antibody used in the monkey study remission potently blocked this gut homing, but a control antibody did not.
-And the virus with and without alpha-beta-4 7 not differentially migrate to lymph tissue and spleen - the effect was seen only in the intestine.
+Finally, they showed that HIV with alpha-4 beta-7 migrated to intestinal tissue in mice (which have MAdCAM1 compatible), whereas HIV without alpha-4 beta-7 did not.
+The same alpha-4 beta-7 antibody used in the monkey remission study potently blocked this gut homing, but a control antibody did not.
+And the virus with and without alpha-4 beta-7 did not migrate differentially to lymph and spleen tissue - the effect was seen only in the gut.

-Based on these findings, the researchers concluded that "the incorporation of alpha-4 beta-7 in HIV-1 virions can promote tropism and virus retention in intestinal tissues, which may affect the transmission and pathogens The research helps explain how the therapy Vedolizumab antibodies leads to sustained viral remission
+Based on these findings, the researchers concluded that “incorporation of alpha-4 beta-7 into HIV-1 virions may promote tropism and virus retention in intestinal tissues, which may affect transmission and pathogens. explain how vedolizumab antibody therapy leads to sustained viral remission

 Translated by Claudio of Contents on the link Research helps explain how Vedolizumab antibody therapy leads to sustained viral remission